Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Normalized fundamental matrix of the NW-corner truncation

-\begin{rem} Suppose that the generator $\vc{Q}$ is irreducible and regular (non-explosive).
-It then follows from \cite[Theorem~1.1]{Kont16} that Assumption~\ref{assumpt-f-drift} holds if and only if $\vc{Q}$ is ergodic with an unique stationary distribution vector $\vc{\pi}$ such that
+\begin{rem} Assumption~\ref{assumpt-1} is a special case of the $\vc{f}$-modulated drift condition for continuous-time Markov chains (see Condition~\ref{cond-f-modulated-drift} below), which is the continuous time counterpart of the drift condition described in \cite[Section~14.2.1]{Meyn09}.
+Suppose that the generator $\vc{Q}$ is irreducible and regular (non-explosive).
+It then follows from \cite[Theorem~1.1]{Kont16} that Assumption~\ref{assumpt-1} holds if and only if $\vc{Q}$ is ergodic with a unique stationary distribution vector $\vc{\pi}$ such that $\vc{\pi}\vc{q}^+ < \infty$. \end{rem}